 Google Assistant that was launched at Google I/O 2016 event is an upgraded edition of Google Now.
 Google has already released the Google Play Services 10.2.99 which includes the Google Assistant.
 It indicates the official upgrade will be soon available on Google Play Store.

-Earlier today, several tech sites had reported that by installing the APK with version number 10.2.99, users can install and use the Google Assistant before the official release on the Google Play Store.
-However, users who tried installing the Google Play Services APK file have claimed that they are unable to use the Google Assistant.
+Earlier today, several tech sites had reported that by installing the version number 10.2.99, users can install and use the Google Assistant before the official release on the Play Store.
+However, users who tried installing the Google Play Services have claimed that they are unable to use the Google Assistant.

-We too received few queries from our readers and we also tried installing the Google Play Services APK 10.2.99 on our test devices after checking some guides where they mentioned that the guide worked.
-However, after trying it, even we were unsuccessful in using Google Assistant after installing the latest APK for Google Play Services.
+We too received a few queries from our readers and we also tried installing the Google Play Services 10.2.99 on our test devices after checking some guides where they mentioned that the guide worked.
+However, after trying it, even we were unsuccessful in using Google Assistant after installing the latest verson of Google Play Services.

 Compared to Google Now, the Google Assistant is more conversational.
 It was first introduced on a non-Google phone, the LG V20.
 The Google Pixel and Pixel XL smartphones came pre-installed with it.
 The digital assistant is an inbuilt feature of Google Allo messaging app.
 The minimum hardware requirements needed to run Google Assistant is HD resolution (720 x 1280 pixels) screen or higher and 1.5 GB RAM or more and of course, the devices should be running at least on Android Marshmallow.